,Here at Jane White Tuition we love our overlockers! Read our ten top tips for buying an overlocker – helping you to make the right choice for you.

 It is, however, what a coverstitch machine does.

 A cover stitch machine is not just for hems though.
 It can be used to sew with a chain stitch.
 Use decorative threads for details.
 The baby lock cover stitch machines will take a range of professional accessories.
 From binding, hemming to belt loops and much more.

 A whole new world of possibilities will open up if you have a combination overlocker/coverstitch machine.
 I think of it of three machines in one – an overlocker, a coverstitch machine and the more ‘industrial’ combination of chain safety stitch and overlocking as seen inside commercial garments.

-The opportunity to do two processes in one by seaming and neating in one go is not just amazing but time saving too
+Stitching the seam and neatening it in one one go is not just amazing but time saving too!

-Having used a variety of makes of combination machine over the years, I can honestly say the baby lock is by far the easiest to convert from overlocking, to coverstitch to combination overlocker/coverstitch
+Having used a variety of makes of combination machine over the years, we can honestly say, baby lock is by far the easiest to convert between overlocking and cover stitch

 10 Get some tuition!

-“She would say that” I hear you say.
+“You would say that” we hear you exclaim!

 Cheryl purchased her machine twenty years ago and it was still in the box.
 She was too scared to use it.